Five-Day Weekend Holidays in Thailand

 1. Western New Year Holidays

 Both New Year's Eve, December 31, and New Year's Day, January 1, are government public holidays in Thailand.
 If the 31st and the 1st fall on a Saturday and Sunday, three additional weekday holidays are allowed.
 Consequently, people will be off work from Friday, December 30, through Tuesday, January 3.
 Almost all migrant Thai living in Bangkok travel mostly by car and bus to their family home in predominantly northern and northeastern Thailand.
-A few years ago, I remember a 13 hour drive due to horrendous traffic on January 2 from Udonthani Province to Bangkok where I was living at that time.
+In 2013, I remember a 13-hour drive due to horrendous traffic on January 2 from Udonthani Province to Bangkok where I was living at that time.

 2. Thai New year Buddhist Holidays (Songkran Festival)

 The Buddhist New Year or Songkran are the most important holidays of the year for the Thai.
 Although the official government holidays are April 13-15, the government and private businesses are very liberal in their leave policy, and almost all people have five working days off for celebrating Songkran.
 If the Buddhist New Year holidays fall Wednesday-Friday, the Thai would have a nine-day weekend holiday!

 3. The Candle Festival and Beginning of Buddhist Lent

 The Candle Festival and the beginning of Buddhist Lent were celebrated July 19-20, 2016.
 The government gave an extra holiday on Monday, July 18, 2016.
 Hence, all Thai had a five day weekend holiday from Saturday, July 16, through Wednesday, July 20.
 Buddhist Lent always falls during the height of the rainy season in Thailand from around the latter part of July until the middle of October.
 Traditionally, monks could not leave the temple during Buddhist Lent.